thomshib/alexa-controlled-smart-home-lab/Exercise5/readme.md

 - NTPClient
 - PubSubClient

-You can install these libraries from Tools > Manage Libraries
+You can install these libraries from Tools > Manage Libraries and include them from Sketch > Include Library

 ### Include the following packages in your program:
 ````c